Ashwin0229/Machine-Learning-Based-Chatbot/README.md

 # Machine-Learning-Based-Chatbot
-A chatbot using MLPClassifier to answer questions about Black hole.
+A chatbot using MLPClassifier, KNeighborsClassifier and NLP Techniques like Cosine Similarity to answer questions about Black hole.

 to execute: